koopero/creative.code.charlie.foxtrot/README.md

 # Setup

 You may use this source code to run your own copy of C3F.
-To do so, you should have a working knowledge of `node.js` and `git`.
+To do so, you should have a working knowledge of `node.js` and `git`. *Please note that Windows support is borken at this time!*

 ``` sh
 git clone https://github.com/koopero/creative.code.charlie.foxtrot/